 Available for administration in either paper/pencil or online format, DRP administration is an efficient way to evaluate students' reading comprehension ability.
-The online browser-based platform, DataMate, features an intuitive interface that supports testing on PCs, Chromebooks, iPads, and many other popular devices.
+The online platform features an intuitive interface that supports testing on PCs, Chromebooks, iPads, and many other popular devices.